spotinst/help/src/docs/ocean/getting-started/aks/README.md

 In this step:

-* First, select one of your AKS node pools as a Virtual Node Group [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng) for other (custom) Virtual Node Groups.
+* Select one of your AKS node pools as a Virtual Node Group [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng)
-* Then, create custom Virtual Node Groups as required.
+* Optional: Create one or more Virtual Node Groups as required.

 To create your Virtual Node Groups:

 ![aks-node-pools-listed](https://github.com/user-attachments/assets/ca9f6120-45e7-46db-b465-0e1830ec73d5)

-1. Select 1 node pool.
-A list of all your managed node pools is displayed.
-The first node pool in the list is the one you selected for your first Virtual Node Group (Template).
-The selected node pool’s configuration is imported to the Virtual Node Group Template and used later for other custom Virtual Node Groups you create.
+1. Select 1 node pool from the list.
+The selected node pool’s configuration is imported to the Virtual Node Group Template and used later for other Virtual Node Groups you create.

 2. Optionally edit [Virtual Node Group Template](https://docs.spot.io/ocean/features/vngs/) attributes for the selected node pool.